CurtisSHiscock/Bit-Plane-Complexity-Segmentation-Steganography/README.md

 # BPCS Steganoraphy Application

-A Bit-Plane Complexity Segmentation program based on an undergraduate research project at the University of Florida The program conceals data within the hard to distinguish 'noise-like regions' of the bit planes of images.
+A Bit-Plane Complexity Segmentation program - undergraduate research project at the University of Florida.
+The program conceals data within the hard to distinguish 'noise-like regions' of the bit planes of images.

 More Info: http://datahide.org/BPCSe/principle-e.html